HarperJonesGPT/PokerGPT/README.md

 ## Features

 - Real-time detection of game events by reading pixels on the screen.
-- Uses 'gpt-4-1106-preview'
 - Uses Tesseract OCR API to recognize cards, pot sizes, dealer button and player actions.
+- Uses 'gpt-4-1106-preview' to analyze the game data and players.
 - Advanced GPT-4 prompt engineering for analyzing game states, player exploitation and strategizing.
-- Simulates mouse clicks within the poker client for automated gameplay.
+- Simulates mouse clicks within the Pokerstars client for automated gameplay.

 ## Prerequisites

 - Python 3.8 or higher
-- Access to OpenAI GPT-4 API
+- Access to OpenAI GPT-4 API (register free account at https://openai.com/ and get your API key: https://platform.openai.com/api-keys)
+- Input your OpenAI API key to pokergpt.env file like this: OPENAI_API_KEY = sk-PUT?YOUR?REAL?API?KEY?HERE
 - Tesseract OCR installed for text recognition
 - Pokerstars client